holybobrius/rock_paper_scissors/README.md

 # rock_paper_scissors
-simple rock paper scissors game for the odin project.
+simple JS rock paper scissors game for the odin project.
 Works only from the browser's console for the moment.